From Trusting in the System, to Homeschooling Out of Desperation – with special host Brittany Lovejoy

 The interviewer in this episode is Brittany Lovejoy, the mother of four children with dyslexia, a writer, a private tutor, and a dedicated advocate for students.
 She has served as a special educator and has a graduate degree in the Foundations of Education with a concentration in Dyslexia Studies.
 Brittany pursues literacy truth by studying the Science of Reading.

-Hosted by Infinite Culcleasure Back to Freedom School – Ongoing conversations about education equity in the State of Vermont Missing Metrics & Students at...
+Hosted by Brittany Lovejoy Back to Freedom School – Ongoing conversations about education equity in the State of Vermont Whether it’s the fear of...